 Turkey Banh Mi Sandwiches

-Add a splash of olive oil to a large frying pan over medium heat.
+- Add a splash of olive oil to a large frying pan over medium heat.
 Roughly shred and add the turkey and cook for 2 to 3 minutes, or until warmed through.
-Grate in the lime zest and stir in the chili sauce, then reduce the heat to low and cook until crisp and slightly caramelized.
+Add the lime zest and stir in the chili sauce, then reduce the heat to low and cook until crisp and slightly caramelized.

-Cut open the warm baguette, and if using the pate, spread the pate onto one side of each, then pile the turkey and veg on top.
-Finish with finely chopped chili (if using) along with the cilantro leaves.
+- Cut open the warm baguette, add the turkey and veg on top.
+Finish with finely chopped cilantro leaves.

 Preheat your oven to 350.
 Roll out the puff pastry and cut into circles.
 Place in cupcake tins and lightly press down.
 Fill each cup with cranberry sauce and zest some lemon over top.
 Bake until puff pastry is nice and golden brown.
 Enjoy!